The conferences take place October 18-21, 2018. Session proposals are due by Monday, March 12 at 8 AM EST.

 Hear that sound?
 Tick, tick, tick, tick…

-That’s the countdown clock here at Geek Gatherings getting closer to the Super-saver deadline for Southwest Fox and Southwest Xbase++!
-June 30th is this Thursday and we thought we would pass along a reminder just in case you forgot to type it into your task list, or put a yellow sticky note on your monitor.
+That’s the countdown clock here at Geek Gatherings getting closer to the Super-saver deadline for Southwest Fox!
+June 30th is this Friday and we thought we would pass along a reminder just in case you forgot to type it into your task list, or put a yellow sticky note on your monitor.
 We still need people to register to make the conferences happen.

-The conferences take place September 22-25, 2016 in Gilbert, Arizona and we really hope you can be there.
+The conference takes place October 26-29, 2017 in Gilbert, Arizona and we really hope you can be there.
 We would hate to see you lose out on the $125 discount, the FREE pre-conference session, and an opportunity to win a scholarship or a license of Stonefield Query SDK (a $6,000 value).